 Your visual marketing creates an essential element in communication for your brand, so you need this to be precise.
 It may take some time to create exactly the perfect mix for your visual style, but once you hit all the perfect notes, stick with it!
 Again, this could be an area where you can work with a designer to create your brand style guide, but you can also create this yourself.

 - Three fonts: Header, subheader, and body text

 Additional resource: Why Your Brand Needs a Visual Style Guide

 If you’re doing this on your own, you can grab inspiration from many sources.
-I’ve found color inspiration from Design Seeds and Pinterest is loaded with font parings that can help you match things to the mood and style of your brand.
+I’ve found color inspiration from Design Seeds, and Pinterest is loaded with font pairings that can help you match things to the mood and style of your brand.
 A Design Seeds Pinterest pin was the color inspiration for my logo and design for My Book Club.